eduvpn/documentation/API_V3.md

 session will be valid without calling `/disconnect`.

 The `X-Vpn-Connection-Id` header value MUST be used when calling `/disconnect`, see below.
-This in order to make sure the correct connection is stopped.
+This in order to make sure the correct connection is cleaned up properly.

 ## Disconnect